trane-project/trane-music/courses/minor_scale/lesson_C/exercise_4/back.md

-The note in degree number 4 of the C minor scale is F.
+The note in degree number 4 of the C Minor scale is F.